matias-ceau/pyfiber/docs/_build/html/_sources/index.rst.txt

 Welcome to pyfiber's documentation!
 ===================================

+..
    You may want to checkout :doc:`test` to see if it works and maybe also the :ref:`installation <installation>`!

-Look at that pretty picture:

 .. image:: selection.png